Skip to content

 • You can react to changes in properties using property observers.

-• Enumeration cases can store additional information using associated values.
+• Enumerations can store additional information as associated values.

 • Associated values can lead to recursive enumerations.